Cre4T3Tiv3/server-script-sanctuary/README.md

 ## 📜 License

-This project is licensed under the MIT License - for more details, check out the [LICENSE.md](LICENSE.md) file.
+This project is licensed under the MIT License.
+For more details, check out the [LICENSE.md](LICENSE.md) file.